jonas-mika/wind-power-forecast/report.md

    tracking server, that offers a UI to view and compare the results.

+   By default, logging can be implementing with logging libraries, such as `logging` in the base distribution of Python.
+Since this, however, is a general purpose tool, it does not offer as neat functionality for tracking machine learning parameters, metrics and artifacts.
+Furthermore, logging libraries typically write to plain text files, and there is no simple way to get a visual overviews over the different logging results.
+MLFlow's UI tracking server is a very nice tool, that would be tedious to code from scratch.

 2. MLFlow projects are closely interlinked with environments like `conda` or `docker`, which specify the packages in the correct versions